 The birth of a child is a joyous occasion.
 Every parent wishes for their child to be happy and healthy.
 However, learning that your newborn child suffered an injury during delivery resulting in a serious medical condition can be extremely frightening.
-Mistakes made before or during the birthing process can leave your child to suffer lifelong consequences.
+Mistakes made before or during the birthing process can leave your child to suffer lifelong consequences, including disability.
 When a birth injury is caused by the negligence of a medical professional, you may need a birth injury lawyer to help you get justice.
 A birth injury can result in extensive future medical costs as well as pain and suffering.
 But you don’t have to face the uncertain future alone.

-For more than 55 years, the birth injury lawyers at Munley Law have been helping clients throughout Pennsylvania through a difficult time in their lives.
+For more than 60 years, the birth injury lawyers at Munley Law Personal Injury Attorneys have been helping clients throughout Pennsylvania through a difficult time in their lives.
 We know how to prove the difference between an injury caused by medical negligence and a genetic condition.
-If your child suffered an injury, call us at (855) 866-5529 or fill out our contact form.
+If your child suffered an injury, call us or fill out our contact form.
 Tell us your story and get a free evaluation of your case.

-Complication in the process of labor and delivery can result in a wide variety of problems for a newborn.
+Complications during pregnancy, labor and delivery can result in a wide variety of problems for a newborn.
 Oxygen deprivation is one major cause of birth injuries in newborns.
 This can occur when the umbilical cord becomes compressed or twisted during birth.
-Medical mistakes such as an incorrect reading or misinterpretation of the fetal heart monitor, which can result in severe brain injury to a child.
+Medical mistakes such as an incorrect reading or misinterpretation of the fetal heart monitor can result in severe brain injury to a child.
 Other common causes of birth injuries may include:

-There are times when a birth injury can be prevented if caught during the pregnancy.
+There are times when a birth injury can be prevented if problems are caught during the pregnancy.
 Some red flags during pregnancy or birth are:

 - Excessive bleeding